39th National Film Awards

-The 39th National Film Awards, presented by Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India to felicitate the best of Indian Cinema released in the year 1991.
-Ceremony took place in 1992.
+The 39th National Film Awards were presented by the Directorate of Film Festivals, the organisation set up by the Indian Ministry of Information and Broadcasting, to felicitate the best of Indian Cinema released in the year 1991, with the ceremony taking place in 1992.

-With 39th National Film Awards, two new awards were introduced for feature films section.
-These awards includes National Film Award for Best Special Effects and National Film Award for Best Choreography and awarded with Rajat Kamal (Silver Lotus).
-These two newly introduced awards were not given for 39th National Film Awards as no film/entry was found to be suitable.
+With the 39th National Film Awards, two new awards were introduced for the feature films section.
+These awards include the National Film Award for Best Special Effects and the National Film Award for Best Choreography and were awarded with Rajat Kamal (Silver Lotus).
+These two newly introduced awards were not given for 39th National Film Awards as no films/entries were found to be suitable.

-Also for Best Writing on Cinema, Best Film Critic is awarded with Swarna Kamal (Golden Lotus), which was till then awarded with Rajat Kamal (Silver Lotus).
+Also, the National Film Award for Best Writing on Cinema and the National Film Award for Best Film Critic, which were until then awarded with Rajat Kamal (Silver Lotus), were awarded with Swarna Kamal (Golden Lotus).

 Awards

-Awards were divided into feature films, non-feature films and books written on Indian cinema.
+Awards were divided into feature films, non-feature films, and books written on Indian cinema.

 Lifetime Achievement Award

 Feature films

 Feature films were awarded at All India as well as regional level.
 For 39th National Film Awards, a Bengali film, Agantuk won the National Film Award for Best Feature Film also winning the maximum number of awards (3) along with a Malayalam film, Bharatham and a Hindi film, Dharavi.
 Following were the awards given in each category: